2.1 - Emissions accounted for in a Bilan Carbone®

 Induced, avoided or sequestered emissions?

-Bilan Carbone® quantifies and enables action on emissions induced by a organisation, whatever it may be, but also by a given event or by a specific project.
+Bilan Carbone® quantifies and enables action on induced emissions induced by a organisation, whatever it may be, but also by a given event or by a specific project.

-🔎 The Bilan Carbone® method is aligned with theopinion of ADEME, French Public Agency for Ecological Transition on carbon neutrality, which advises against aiming for an arithmetic carbon neutrality at the scale of an organisation, and instead to prioritise decarbonisation levers within the organisation's boundary (induced emissions).
+🔎 The Bilan Carbone® method is aligned with theADEME opinion on carbon neutrality, which urges not to aim for an arithmetic carbon neutrality at the scale of an organisation, but to prioritise decarbonisation levers within the organisational boundary (induced emissions).

-🔎 The Bilan Carbone® method is aligned with the Net Zero Initiative framework to organise an organisation's action according to 3 pillars: induced emissions (pillar A), avoided emissions (pillar B), and sequestered (or negative) emissions (pillar C).
+🔎 The Bilan Carbone® method is aligned with the Net Zero Initiative framework to organise an organisation’s action according to 3 pillars: induced emissions (Pillar A), avoided emissions (Pillar B), and sequestered (or negative) emissions (Pillar C).
 The Net Zero Initiative offers organisations a way to describe and organise their climate action in order to maximise their contribution to global carbon neutrality.

-Bilan Carbone® quantifies and acts on induced emissions (pillar A).
-It is entirely coherent and relevant to quantify pillars B and C for better governance of an organisation's climate strategy.
+Bilan Carbone® quantifies and acts on induced emissions (Pillar A).
+It is entirely coherent and relevant to quantify Pillars B and C for better governance of an organisation’s climate strategy.

 Induced emissions (Pillar A)